neilthaker07/cmpe202-irobot/XP_VALUE_Respect.md

 Week-2

 In this week, we all meet and discuss the complexity individuals' framework.Everyone gives pros and cons of their framework. we all listen each other very carefully.
 We did the cross-questioning to each other and respect everyone's research.
 After the discussion, Everyone felt that phaser.js is best for our requirement.

+Week-3

+In this week, we all meet and discuss which game should take as a projects.
+Everybody gave their idea and reason behind it. we carefully listern and finalize one game for which everybody vote in.
+After that we discuss which feature we should develop in game.
+We like an idea that we should all take one component and think about design and behaviour.